samgrimmer/victory.kiosk/README.md

 # victory kiosk

-Simple react application to act as kiosk to external site pages using an iframe
+Simple create react app poc for kiosk to external site pages using an iframe

 ```npm i```